Jaweki/week-4-assessment-JeremyLleva/interview-questions.md

 1. What is an instance variable in Ruby?
 How is it different from other variables?

-  Your answer:
+  Your answer: Its a variable that is binded to the object it is created with

-  Researched answer:
+  Researched answer: Instance variables is the knowledge that is stored by a object

 2. What is a block in Ruby?

-  Your answer:
+  Your answer: A block is a grouping of code that run together

-  Researched answer:
+  Researched answer: Blocks of coded within a do...end statements

 3. Ruby has an implicit return.
 What does that mean?

-  Your answer:
+  Your answer: Not sure

-  Researched answer:
+  Researched answer: Ruby will return the last evalulated expression in a function.

 4. What is object-oriented programming?
 How is it different than functional programming?

-  Your answer:
+  Your answer: To represent everything as objects in program where objects belong to different classes and can store information.
+While functional programming focuses on the function and how we change a input value to a output value.

-  Researched answer:
+  Researched answer: Functional programming focuses on evaluation of functions while object-oriented programming revolves around making everything represented as objects that can be manipulated.

 5. What is the difference between a class and an object?

-  Your answer:
+  Your answer: Class is the blueprint and a object is a creation based on that class template storing different data.

-  Researched answer:
+  Researched answer: Class definees the objects properties, the object is a member or "instance" of the class storing its own unique variables.